GIfatahTH/states_rebuilder/examples/ex_006_5_navigation/README.md

   <br /><b> Description: </b>
   To use states_rebuilder rewriting flutter book app demo within 70 lines of code for the entire route settings.

+## Question & Suggestion
+Please feel free to post an issue or PR, as always, your feedback makes this libary become better and better.